UW-Macrostrat/python-libraries/README.md

 and release to PyPI.
 All modules are part of the `macrostrat` namespace package:
 `macrostrat.database`, `macrostrat.dinosaur`, `macrostrat.utils`, etc.

-To release a new version of a module, increment its `pyproject.toml` file and run `make publish`.
+To release a new version of a module, increment its version in the appropriate `pyproject.toml` file and run `make publish`.
 This will run a publication script that checks for current versions and publishes if none exist.